iktorin-vi/customer-retention-analysis/README.md

 ---

-## 🚀 Business Recommendations
+## Business Recommendations

 1.  **Automated Reactivation Flow (Day 45):** Since the median time to repurchase is 50 days, send a personalized email/offer at Day 45 to nudge users before they slip away.
-2.  **Focus on the Second Purchase:** With 70% of users being one-time buyers, the marketing strategy should shift from "Acquisition" to "Activation".
-Implement a post-purchase onboarding series (e.g., "How to use", Cross-sell).
+2.  **Bridge the "Month 2" Gap:** The analysis reveals a steep drop-off immediately after the first month.
+To fix this "leaky bucket," marketing efforts must specifically **incentivize a second purchase in the month following the first transaction**.
 3.  **Investigate Holiday Strategy:** Analyze the marketing channels used in Dec 2010.
 The users acquired then were more loyal—replicating that strategy could improve overall cohort quality.

 ---